AI for Humanity and Society 2023

 Barry Brown Professor of Human-Computer Interaction at Stockholm University

-11:45 – 12:00 Summarizing and Closing words
+11:45 – 12:00 Summarizing and Closing Words

 Stefan Larsson, Associate Professor in Technology and Social Change at Lund University